 It’s two in the morning and I’m trying to find my quarters.
 The corridors are deserted, the lights turned down to save energy.
 Light strips along the floor illuminate my footsteps.
 Reflective tape around bulkheads warn me against head-butting.
 I find myself closing my eyes every few steps.
 I need a bed.
 Christ, I’m so tired, a maintenance closet will do.

 I know I’ve got quarters on the ship.
 I got a message about it this morning.
 489-something.
 Which means deck 4, starboard side, aft.
 Port is odd numbers, starboard is even.
 I look at the number on the door nearest to me.
 485. Oh, good.
 I’m close.
 Aha, there it is.
 I slap my hand on the entry plate.
-It’s keyed to my hand print.
+It’s keyed to my handprint.
 The door slides open.

 I am immediately irritated to find the room occupied.